 How to Beat Stress and Conquer Sleep This Holiday Season (It’s the Gift that Keeps on Giving)

 The holidays can be the most wonderful time of the year – a time for giving thanks, celebrating with family and friends, and indulging in festive treats.
-But for many of us, this time of year also means heightened financial stress (lots of presents to buy?), family stress (hosting the in-laws?) and work stress (looming end-of-year deadlines?).
+But for many of us, this time of year also means heightened financial stress (lots of presents to buy?), family stress (hosting the extended family?), and work stress (looming end-of-year deadlines?).

 Getting quality, restful sleep is the best gift you can give yourself to optimize your overall wellness.
 It can support sharper mental performance, greater emotional balance and calmness, increased productivity, and a healthier immune system.
 Read on to learn how to find your Silent Night this season and all year long.